The method ssocard is intended to people who need to retrieve the

 How ssoCards are built?

-A ssoCard is a structured object containing the best estimates of dynamical and physical properties of a Solar system object.
+A ssoCard is a structured object containing the best estimates of dynamic and physical properties of a Solar system object.

 The properties are extracted among all the data gathered in the SsODNet.datacloud database.
 Some properties